USA :: Washington :: Olympia

 If you can't find the words to say exactly what you want, say what you can just to get the idea down, and move on.
 In January you can revise what you don't like!

-12 months agoWhat a great year has been so far.
+almost 2 years agoWhat a great year has been so far.
 We broke a million words on day five, and raised more $$ for NaNoWriMo sponsored programs than we have ever done.
 Now is where the hard work begins.
 When we lose our fire at a particular place, we may need to get to a write in, or connect on Facebook with the group to keep the passion alive.

-12 months agoDouble-Up Donation Day will be happening on November 5.
+almost 2 years agoDouble-Up Donation Day will be happening on November 5.
 It’s an opportunity for our entire community to come together to write, inspire one another, and support our nonprofit programs.
 We as authors can help support the wonderful programs supported by NaNoWriMo.
 If you plan to donate, Saturday Nov.
 5th is the day to do it!

-12 months agoDay 1 is done!
+almost 2 years agoDay 1 is done!
 Have you climbed the first hill?
 Leaped the first hurdle?
 Written at least 1667 words?

 If so, awesome! high five!